Soběšovice

 Soběšovice (Szobiszowice, Schöbischowitz) is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
 It has about 1,000 inhabitants.

 Etymology

-The name is patronymic in origin derived from personal name Soběk, which is considered the first colonizer and organizer of the village.
+The name is patronymic in origin derived from personal name Soběk, which is considered the first coloniser and organiser of the village.

 Geography

 Soběšovice is located about 8 km northeast of Frýdek-Místek and 14 km southeast of Ostrava, in the historical region of Cieszyn Silesia.
-It lies in the Moravian-Silesian Foothills on the shore of Žermanice Reservoir, which lies outside the municipal territory.
+It lies in the Moravian-Silesian Foothills, on the shore of Žermanice Reservoir, which lies outside the municipal territory.